Senator Feinstein, which is farther away, Florida or the moon?

 It really doesn't.

-But it's i i I've I've made I've made mention of the of the fact.
+But I've made mention of the fact.

-You don't have to pack up bottled water from Missouri when you travel to California, so you don't get a stomach disease, is the point.
+You don't have to pack up bottled water from Missouri when you travel to California so you don't get a stomach disease is the point.

-It's just and these countries and civilizations have been around far longer than we have.
+It's just, and these countries and civilizations have been around far longer than we have.

 I'm talking about sanitary and waste removal, drinking water, the whole thing.

-And drive-by media will never tell you about this story.
+And Drive-By Media will never tell you about this story.

 They will never discuss this with you.